 Although the CalChamber supports reducing cumulative public health and environmental impacts from multiple sources of pollution on vulnerable communities in California, the regulations attempt to mitigate impacts driven by unrelated sources or socio-economic stressors that are independent of facility operations but otherwise contribute to overall community vulnerability.
 Permitted hazardous waste facilities should be responsible for mitigating environmental and human health impacts related to their facility operations and within their control to mitigate.

 The regulations already adopted under Track 1 and currently being pursued under Track 2 could discourage renewal of hazardous waste facility permits or lead to additional hazardous waste facility closures in California.
 As more California hazardous waste facilities close, a larger volume of California’s non-RCRA hazardous waste will be exported to other states where it will be managed as ordinary solid waste, or worse, illegally dumped.

-The CalChamber supports polices that ensure DTSC issues hazardous waste permits in a timely and cost-effective manner and that permit applicants are subject to clear and predictable procedures.
-Conversely, the CalChamber opposes policies that exacerbate the closure of California hazardous waste facilities by creating unpredictable permitting criteria and unnecessarily increasing costs.
+The CalChamber supports polices that ensure DTSC issues hazardous waste permits in a timely and cost-effective manner subject to clear and predictable procedures.
+Conversely, the CalChamber opposes policies that exacerbate the closure of California hazardous waste facilities by creating unpredictable permitting criteria which unnecessarily increase costs.
 Fee increases must be reasonable and tied to streamlined and effective activities at DTSC, and must include input from industry.

 Agriculture and Resources